The 9 Essential Amino Acids Vegans Need In Their Diet

 In my case, taking 2 capsules at a time increases bowel movement.
 So, I take my magnesium supplement twice a day, one in the morning/afternoon and one at night.

-Note: Please consult a physician to decide upon the dosage you need since diseases and a host of other factors come into play when Magnesium is concerned.
+Note: Please consult a physician to decide upon the dosage you need since diseases and a host of other factors come into play when Magnesium is concerned and when suffering chronic health conditions.

 What should you take with magnesium?